-Welcome to the Kinesiology and Public Health Department at Cal Poly!
+Welcome to the Department of Kinesiology and Public Health at Cal Poly!

 Kinesiology and Public Health are exciting, growing fields of study and Cal Poly is a challenging, collaborative, and supportive institution at which to begin both your academic and professional career.

 According to the American Kinesiology Association, Kinesiology is the academic discipline which involves the study of physical activity and its impact on health, society, and quality of life.

 What is Public Health, exactly?